-COLLECTIVE MEDIA LA is a Los Angeles based global media collective focused on manifesting world peace through individual happiness.
+COLLECTIVE MEDIA LA is a Los Angeles based global media collective focused on social justice and consciousness expansion through documentary filmmaking.

 Sam Slovick has had a decidedly eclectic career as writer, photographer, actor, major label recording artist, journalist and documentary director.
 His feature documentary release, Radicalized has been called the definitive voice of a generation protest film.